 Signs of Thyroid Problems

 In hypothyroidism, the gland is under-active.
 Sufferers of this condition may feel tired, have high cholesterol, feel depressed, have brittle nails or dry skin, experience trouble with cold, be constipated, and have heavy/irregular menstruation.
-This condition, in the U.S., is typically caused by Hashimoto’s thyroiditis (autoimmune disorder where the immune system attacks the thyroid).3 Worldwide, hypothyroidism is from iodine deficiency, and sometimes from lithium antidepressants4, thyroid removal surgery, and cancer radiation.
+This condition, in the U.S., is typically caused by Hashimoto’s thyroiditis, which is an autoimmune disorder where the immune system attacks the thyroid.3 Worldwide, hypothyroidism is from iodine deficiency, and sometimes from lithium antidepressants4, thyroid removal surgery, and cancer radiation.
 The standard medical treatment is hormone pills, which may need to be taken indefinitely.
-Left untreated, people may enter a “myxedema coma”.5
+Left to worsen when untreated for too long, patients who suffer from hypothyroidism may enter a “myxedema coma”.5

 Alternative Treatment Support

 Hyperthyroidism and hypothyroidism are two problems that are typically treated primarily with the help of medication and surgery.
 It is critical for patients, however, to work towards healthy lifestyle choices to help prevent and relieve future complications in the thyroid.
 Medications and surgeries, in this case, are just a base step towards consistent maintenance and healthy choices.

 Chiropractic Care for Thyroid Problems